 For example, if you're only interested in finding a social media service that will monitor your activity, the price will be decidedly lower.
 However, if you're interested in a full-service digital marketing overhaul that includes scheduling, improving long-term strategy, and comprehensive analytics, you're going to need to dig a little deeper into your budget to make it happen.

 As we mentioned before, you'll get what you pay for.
 Don't expect to go viral with only minimal investment!

 Social Media Platforms

 Because Facebook is undeniably the most popular social media platform, most users believe it provides the biggest social media impact.
 However, it shouldn't be the only platform you consider.
-Each social media platform has its own unique user base, as varying demographics gravitate towards varying social media features.
-Plus, certain industries naturally fit to certain platforms, for example wedding suppliers will have more luck with Pinterest or Instagram than LinkedIn.
+Each social media platform has its own unique user base, as various demographics gravitate towards various social media features.
+Plus, certain industries naturally fit better with certain platforms – for example, wedding suppliers will have more luck with Pinterest or Instagram than LinkedIn.

 If you're looking for a social media management service that is all-inclusive in regards to the number of platforms, the price is going to be understandably higher.
-Some services have specific add-on options if you want to branch out, while others exclusively deal with a particular platform and you will have to shop around separately to find services for other platforms.
+Some services have specific add-on options if you want to branch out, while others exclusively deal with a particular platform, meaning you'll have to shop around separately to find services for other platforms.

 There's a big difference between social media management services and social media management tools, and the price can change dramatically from one to the other.